pelaxa/MMM-ImmichSlideShow/README.md

 		</tr>
 		<tr>
 			<td><code>sortImagesBy</code></td>
 			<td>String value, determines how images are sorted.
-Possible values are: name (by file name), created (by original date of the image based on Exif data), modified (by modified date of the image based on Exif data), random (by random order), none (default chronological day order, meaning all images for the 1st over the years before the images for the 2nd, etc).<br>
+Possible values are: name (by file name), created (by Immich created time), modified (by Immich modified time), taken (by original date of the image based on Exif data), random (by random order), none (default chronological day order, meaning all images for the 1st over the years before the images for the 2nd, etc).<br>
 				<br><b>Example:</b> <code>created</code>
 				<br><b>Default value:</b> <code>none</code>
 				<br>This value is <b>OPTIONAL</b>